Mastering Brand Strategy: Brand Loyalty in Japan, Myth or Reality? [Updated for 2025]

 Shiseido

-• Personalized Service: Shiseido’s success can be attributed to its commitment to personalized customer service.
-The brand’s beauty consultants offer tailored advice and product recommendations, ensuring each customer feels special and well cared for.
+Personalised Service: Shiseido’s success can be attributed to its commitment to personalised customer service.
+The brand’s beauty consultants provide personalised advice and product recommendations, ensuring each customer feels valued and well cared for.

 UNIQLO

-• Value and Innovation: UNIQLO, a global retail giant from Japan, has built a strong base of loyal customers by offering high-quality, innovative clothing at affordable prices.
+Value and Innovation: UNIQLO, a global retail giant headquartered in Japan, has established a strong foundation globally of loyal customers by offering high-quality, innovative clothing at affordable prices.
 Its unique approach to fashion, focusing on functional, comfortable, and stylish basics, appeals to a broad demographic.

 Suntory